bcgov/design-research-guide/docs/activities/interviews.md

 ## What is it?

 A behavioural interview involves a moderator asking questions and a notetaker recording responses from participants.
-They are largely used to examine the user motivations, thoughts, and their point of view.
+They are largely used to examine the participant's motivations, thoughts, and their point of view.
 When conducting interviews, you will also be able to read body language and ask for further clarification when needed.

 ## Purpose of Behavioural Interviews

 Behavioural interviews are a great way to capture your participant’s thoughts, perceptions, experiences, and motivations based on what they say.
 When taking notes you will want to identify

-- What was memorable to the user
+- What was memorable to the participant
 - Motivations
 - Triggers that led to the decisions that were made
-- Senses: what the user thought, heard, felt, saw, smelt, said
+- Senses: what the participant thought, heard, felt, saw, smelt, said
-- What the user struggled with (pain points)
+- What the participant struggled with (pain points)
 - Successes
 - Themes and patterns
 - Quotes and anecdotal stories